denoland/deno_core/ARCHITECTURE.md

 ## JsRuntime

-The heart of Deno is the `JsRuntime`, which wraps a the v8 concepts of an `Isolate` and a `Context`.
+The heart of Deno is the `JsRuntime`, which wraps the V8 concepts of an `Isolate` and a `Context`.
 To create a runtime, an embedder instantiates a `JsRuntime` using a set of `extension`s, and then poll the event loop until the runtime has completed.